afortunado3610/BROWSER-COINHashMiner/README.md

 ShowPowerColumns | true or false | When set to true, additional power usage column will be shown in device overview.
 GUIWindowsAlwaysOnTop | true or false | NiceHash Miner window will always remain on top of other windows.
 MainFormSize | "X, Y" | Set X and Y sizes for the BROWSER-COIN Miner window.
-AllowMultipleInstances | true or false | When set to true, multiple BRIWSER-CoIN Miner instances will be allowed to run at the same time.
+AllowMultipleInstances | true or false | When set to true, multiple BROWSER-CoIN Miner instances will be allowed to run at the same time.
 UseSmaCache | true or false | When set to true, received SMA values will be saved to file.
 UseEthlargement | true or false | When set to true, EthlargementPill will be used when possible during mining.
 ShowNotifications | {"NotificationID": true|false} | When set to false, specified notification won't be shown anymore in the future.